apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

   private String origin = "";

   /**
-   * This marshalled UUID can be used in testing to verify transmission,
+   * This marshaled UUID can be used in testing to verify transmission,
    * and reuse; as it is printed you can see what is happending too.
    */
   private String uuid = UUID.randomUUID().toString();